 - Brewer’s Dictionary of Phrase & Fable or a good dictionary of quotations

-Where can readers find out more about your workshops and books?
+Where can we find out more about your workshops and books?

 Jan: On our website doubletrouble-ent.com.

-How do you go about choosing where to show your work?
+How do you choose where to show your work?

-Jan: Exhibiting with the 62 group for many years has offered many outlets for exhibiting as with the Knitting and Stitching shows.
-Other venues have been by invitation.
+Jan: Exhibiting with the 62 group has offered many outlets for exhibiting; same with the Knitting & Stitching shows.

-If you’ve enjoyed this interview why not sure it with your friends on Facebook using the button below or leave a comment – we’d love to hear from you.
+If you’ve enjoyed this interview why not share it with your friends on Facebook using the button below or leave a comment – we’d love to hear from you.